 Complete the Visiting Student Information Form to establish your student record.

-Please note that you must complete this form at least one entire business day prior to the end of a registration period.
-If you are registering within one business day, you must utilize the alternate registration process.
-You should also contact the office to be assured your registration may be processed.
+Please note that you must complete this form to admit and be eligible to register at least one entire business day prior to the end of a registration period.
 Late forms are not accepted.

 Please review your email settings and be assured you can accept all messages from @cortland.edu.
 If you do not receive an initial welcome email within three business days, please contact us.